Living In Paradise Without Working

-I needed product that could be sold and delivered without my presence.... preferably while I was lying on the beach!
-My answer was: book
+I needed a product that could be sold and delivered without my presence… preferably while I was lying on the beach!
+My answer was: a book.

 In two days I had written a 20-page “manuscript” and showed it to a Singapore publisher.
 They said, “Expand it into a book.”